AzhaelMz/Currency-Converter/README.md

 **But...
 How can I use it?**

-(1st Option) Let's to be honest the most easy way is get an IDE compiler, download and extract the zip from this repository, open the proyect and run by the IDE compiler.
+-(1st Option) Let's to be honest the most easy way is get an IDE compiler, download and extract the zip from this repository, open the proyect and run by the IDE compiler.
-(2nd Option) The other way is install java, download the repository, extract and compile one by one the packages.
+-(2nd Option) The other way is install java, download the repository, extract and compile one by one the packages.
 I recommend you the first option.
 I'll try to make a package to run just with a click in future updates ;).

 **Instructions**

-======= REMEMBER ALWAYS USE NUMBERS TO SELECT AN OPTION.
-IF YOU DON'T USE IT YOU CAN NOT CONTINE :(=========== When you are ready with the program open you will see the currencies menu and first select the currency you want to exchange.
+===>REMEMBER ALWAYS USE NUMBERS TO SELECT AN OPTION.
+IF YOU DON'T USE IT YOU CAN NOT CONTINE :(<==== When you are ready with the program open you will see the currencies menu and first select the currency you want to exchange.
 ![image](https://github.com/AzhaelMz/Currency-Converter/assets/158383050/b776bdd6-bb91-427a-936b-6c86823979b1)